RoturTW/main/Implementations/NODEJS/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [GPL-3.0 License](https://github.com/RoturTW/main/blob/main/COPYING).